tsnow2010/DATA601/DATA601_Project1/README.md

   - movie_collection.ipynb:
     - Provides steps to extract and compile movie titles and release years from various lists and puts into no_dups_movie_year_from_1972_2023.csv.
     - Using complete .csv file, it requests data on movies from OMDB and TMDB APIs.
+- data folder
+  - no_dups_movie_year_from_1972_2023.csv: Complete list of movie titles and release years to be used for API requests.
+  - movie_data.csv: Complete list of all movies titles and data compiled from APIs.
+  - Various HTML lists of movie titles and release years from IMDB for web-scraping.